|

 Retreatment

 is necessary when bacteria have re-entered the tooth.
-This is usually due
+This

-to decay or untreated canal areas.
-The patient may experience swelling or
+is usually due to decay or untreated canal areas.
+The patient

-pain in chewing.
+may experience swelling or pain in chewing.

-Sometimes a patient may have no symptoms, but is referred to us by their dentist
+Sometimes a patient may have no symptoms, but is referred

-because an x-ray shows that there is a problem with a tooth that has previously
+a problem with a tooth that has previously undergone root

-undergone root canal therapy.
+canal therapy.

 What Happens During Root Canal Retreatment?